Chapter 16 - Physical Haz

 - For proper disposal of "universal waste" fluorescent bulbs, see light bulb recycling.

 - As an energy conservation measure, please remember to turn off your lights when you leave your lab.

 16.4 Compressed Gases (Top)

-- Gas cylinders may contain gases that are flammable, toxic, corrosive, asphyxiants, or oxidizers.
+- Gas cylinders may contain gases that are flammable, toxic, corrosive, asphyxiants, or oxidizing.

-- Unsecured cylinders can be easily knocked over, causing serious injury and damage.
+- Unsecured cylinders can be tipped over, causing serious injury and damage.
 Impact can shear the valve from an uncapped cylinder, causing a catastrophic release of pressure leading to personal injury and extensive damage.

 - Mechanical failure of the cylinder, cylinder valve, or regulator can result in rapid diffusion of the pressurized contents of the cylinder into the atmosphere; leading to explosion, fire, runaway reactions, or burst reaction vessels.